WellFiredDevelopment/dotGuacamoleDocumentation/sphinx/source/api/classes/class_wellfired_guacamole_databinding_bindablecontext.rst

     **Description**

-        In this context, source would typically be the backing store (VM)
+        This is called when the value on the source was changed (In a VMMV context it would be the VM).

     **Parameters**